India's rich grab Australian assets, new visas may help

 Such immigration schemes tend not only to bring much-coveted long-term investment, but also contribute to economic growth and job creation.

-Indian nationals seem well-placed to benefit from the programme.
+Indian nationals seem well-placed to benefit from the program.
 India has become Australia's biggest source of migrants, including a large number of IT entrepreneurs.

 (Editing by Robert Birsel)